cfengine/documentation/reference/promise-types/access.markdown

 these are matched by the request from the client, they will be transmitted (See `remoteclassesmatching()`).

 The term `query` may also be used in CFEngine Enterprise to query the server for data from embedded databases.
 This is currently for internal use only, and is used to grant access to report 'menus'.
 If the promiser of a query request is called `collect_calls`, this grants access to server peering collect-call tunneling (see also `call_collect_interval`).

+If the resource type is `bundle` then the specific bundles are allowed to be remotely executed with `cf-runagent --remote-bundles` from the specified hosts.
+The promiser is an anchored regular expression.

 **Example:**